rita2s/chavemoveldigital_FE/README.md

 # Disclaimer

-This project (chavemoveldigital) is developed solely for educational purposes as a mock server for the final project of our postgraduate course.
+This project (chavemoveldigital) is developed solely for educational purposes as a mock frontend for the final project of our postgraduate course.

 **Important Notice:**
 - This repository and its contents are intended exclusively for academic evaluation and demonstration purposes